-St Columban's is a snapshot of the wider community and therefore allows children to learn the necessary strategies to be an active, accepting and culturally aware future citizen.
-The staff and students are actively involved in the community at all levels.
+St Columban's Primary School, Mayfield, is a school that represents a snapshot of the wider community and allows children to learn the necessary strategies to be active, accepting and culturally aware future citizens.

 Students of St Columban's Primary School, Mayfield, are encouraged to continue their Catholic education by attending San Clemente High School, Mayfield.